- 1. What is a keto diet?

-“Ketogenic dieting is probably one of my favorite subjects to discuss.
-Infact, it is my favorite subject to discuss.
+“Ketogenic dieting is probably one of my favourite subjects to discuss.
+In fact, it is my favourite subject to discuss.
 The diet itself has bought about so much controversy in the field of nutrition, particularly sports nutrition, so much so that there are current court cases going on involving doctors and other highly regarded researchers in the field.
-I think where the major concern in my opinion comes from in regards to this style of dieting, is the lack of understanding around what is going on when you are actually ketogenic dieting, and the lack of understanding about nutrition in general.
+I think where the major concern, in my opinion, comes from in regards to this style of dieting, is the lack of understanding around what is going on when you are actually ketogenic dieting, and the lack of understanding about nutrition in general.

 A ketogenic diet is essentially a way to manipulate the primary substrate that you are using as energy, in this case using fat vs carbohydrate (glucose).
 The idea behind the diet is to help stabilize and regulate blood sugar levels, hence its clinical use in disorders like epilepsy and cardiometabolic disorders.
 However, with the popularity of its use amongst the general population, it seems to have taken itself out of the clinical setting, and into the lower entry-leveled world of modern day “health and fitness” as a “revolutionary” way to lose weight and optimise all-things health, with carbohydrates being deemed the devil.